-ow the matter was addressed in our audit ar audit procedures in this area included, among her things: Evaluating design and implementation and operating effectiveness of key controls over the methods, assumptions and data used in estimation of the fair value of the investment properties Evaluating the external valuer's competence, capabilities and objectivity; Inspecting the valuation reports and assessing whether any matters identified in them have a potential impact on the amounts recorded and / or the disclosures in the consolidated financial statements; Agreeing the property information in the valuation reports to the underlying property records held by the Group; Involving our own valuation specialist to assist us in the following matters; assessing the consistency of the valuation basis and appropriateness of the methodology used, based on generally accepted valuation practices; evaluating the appropriateness of the assumptions applied to key inputs such as discount rate, terminal growth rate, expected net cash flows and comparable market rate which included comparing these inputs with externally derived date as well as our own assessments based on our knowledge of the Group and industry judgements and sensitivities
+The key audit matter How the matter was addressed in our audit The key audit matter We focused on this area because of the following reasons: The fair value of Group's investment properties as at 31 December 2023 amounted to QR 2,243,726,706 (2022: QR 2,370,885,601), which represents 50% (2022: 51%) of the Group's total assets, hence a material portion of the consolidated statement of financial position as at 31 December 2023.
+Valuation of investment properties involves the use of significant judgements and estimates.
+Our audit procedures in this area included, among other things: Evaluating design and implementation and operating effectiveness of key controls over the methods, assumptions and data used in estimation of the fair value of the investment properties Evaluating the external valuer's competence, capabilities and objectivity; Inspecting the valuation reports and assessing whether any matters identified in them have a potential impact on the amounts recorded and / or the disclosures in the consolidated financial statements; Agreeing the property information in the valuation reports to the underlying property records held by the Group; Involving our own valuation specialist to assist us in the following matters; assessing the consistency of the valuation basis and appropriateness of the methodology used, based on generally accepted valuation practices; evaluating the appropriateness of the assumptions applied to key inputs such as discount rate, terminal growth rate, expected net cash flows and comparable evaluating the appropriateness of the assumptions applied to key inputs such as discount rate, terminal and industry.
+Evaluating the adequacy of the financial statement disclosures including disclosures of key assumptions, judgements and sensitivities